gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 * `New`- this is a start state for all newly created etcd-members

 * `Initializing` - In this state backup-restore will perform pre-requisite actions before it triggers the start of an etcd process.
 DB validation and optionally restoration is done in this state.
-Possible sub-states are: `DBValidationSanity`, `DBValidationFully` and `Restoration`
+Possible sub-states are: `DBValidationSanity`, `DBValidationFull` and `Restoration`

 * `Starting` - Once the optional initialization is done backup-restore will trigger the start of an etcd process.
 It can either directly go to `Learner` sub-state or wait for getting added as a learner and therefore be in `PendingLearner` sub-state.